Scientists identify aggressive pancreatic cancer cells and their vulnerability

-The team also found a vulnerability for mesenchymal cells: they are overly reliant on accelerated protein production to meet increased metabolic needs.
+The team also found vulnerability for mesenchymal cells: they are overly reliant on accelerated protein production to meet increased metabolic needs.

 “Inhibiting proteostasis in combination with standard of care chemotherapy was highly effective in killing these most aggressive subpopulations of pancreatic cancer,” Genovese said.

 This led the team to look at a drug called AUY922, an inhibitor of heat shock protein 90, which blocks proteostasis — the creation, folding, distribution and degrading of proteins.
 Both as a single agent and combined with the chemotherapy gemcitabine, AUY922 increased the response rate and lengthened survival of mice whose tumors faithfully recapitulated key features of human pancreatic cancers.

 A key challenge in treating cancer stems from molecular and genomic variability of tumor cells, which causes functional differences across cells that can fuel resistance to treatment.